parodos-dev/serverless-workflows-config/charts/workflows/README.md

 Workflows
 ===========

-A Helm chart for serverless workflows
+A Helm chart for serverless workflows.
+This chart is **deprecated**.
+The recommended method is installing workflows independently.

 ## Configuration